WBBL finals race: The run home for each club

 Nov 20 v Renegades (Ted Summerton Oval, Moe)

 A massive win over the Renegades on Saturday gave the Scorchers a healthy net run rate, but the final-ball loss to the Sixers could come back to bite.
-Now the Scorchers will spend a week in Melbourne watching other crucial matches play out, and by the time they meet the Stars in Moe next Saturday, they will have a better idea of what they must do to advance.
-Given the Sixers, Heat, Strikers and Hurricanes all have games in hand, even winning both remaining games might not be enough for the reigning champs.
+The Scorchers have spent the week in Melbourne watching other crucial matches play out, and by the time they meet the Stars in Moe on Saturday, they will have a better idea of what they must do to advance.
+With rain forecast for eastern Victoria on Saturday and Sunday, they will desperately hope it does not result in any washouts.

 5th: Adelaide Strikers (13 points)